xXMojerxx/CPSP-131-data-structures/notes/hw4.md

 * directed acyclic graphs - directed graph with no cycle
 * bipartite graph - verticies can be plit nito two indipendent groups
 * adjacent matrix - simple way yo represent a graph

+## 3/1/2025

+* DFS - depths first searching
+* look for all nodes possible without repeating
+* BFS - look for all  nodes attatching then move to the next
+* basically  discrete structures